Health in Adult Life

 Smoking tobacco is the biggest risk for cancer, as well as contributing to circulatory and respiratory disease.
 Rates have fallen steadily, but this remains a priority for action because of the impact it has on those who do smoke.
 The national charity leading on smoking reduction is Action on Tobacco and Health (ASH).

-Key indicator: Smoking Prevalence in Adults in Routine and Manual Occupations (18-64) – current smokers (APS)
+Key indicator: Smoking Prevalence in Adults in Routine and Manual Occupations (18 to 64) – current smokers (APS)

 Alcohol